 Highlights: Castle gardens | Annual International Garden Festival (Festival International des Jardins)

 Another stunning castle in the Loire Valley is Chaumont Sur Loire.
 Built originally in the 10th century, this château was passed down through the Amboise family for over 500 years until it was destroyed by the men of Louis XI.
 It was later rebuilt in the 15th century by Charles I d’Amboise before finally being turned over to the state in the 1930s.

-In addition to its incredibly long and rich history, Château Chaumont is a lovely place to spend the day strolling around.
+In addition to its incredibly long and rich history, Château Chaumont is the perfect destination for family days out in France.

 While the castle itself is truly remarkable as it sits right above the Loire River, the gardens are simply magnificent and are a must-see.
 Each year, there’s an international garden festival held on the grounds that make it a popular attraction, as well several art exhibitions throughout the castle.
 What a perfect way to spend a beautiful summer day!